 One of the most terrifying and life-altering injuries a human can suffer is a traumatic brain injury (TBI).
 Many situations can cause a TBI, ranging from something as simple as a fall or as intense as a major motor vehicle accident.
 No matter how the victim is injured, a TBI can significantly alter the victim’s life.
 These injuries come with a wide range of symptoms and treatments, and the impacts on the victim’s life are often significant.

 Read on for some answers to commonly asked questions from TBI victims and their loved ones.
-If you or a loved one has suffered a TBI in South Carolina, contact Hughey Law Firm for a free consultation.
+If you or a loved one has suffered a TBI, contact the South Carolina brain injury lawyers at Hughey Law Firm for a free consultation.

 Q: What is a traumatic brain injury?